buckmanting/Dominic/README.md

 ### .NET CLI
 `dotnet add package Dominic`
 ### PackageReference
-Edit the `csproj` of the project containing your tests, and inside the `<ItemGroup>` add the reference to Dominic.
+Edit your `csproj` of the project containing your tests, and inside the `<ItemGroup>` add the reference to Dominic.
 See below for an example.

 ```
 <ItemGroup>